dylankane/Match-It/README.md

 - [Space Mono](https://fonts.google.com/specimen/Space+Mono) was used for all other secondary text.

-Sans Seriff was set in all cases as a back up font with the font family in the CSS file.
+Sans Seriff was set in all cases as a back up font in the font family in the style.css file.

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve, and how your project is the best way to help them achieve these things.

-For some/all of your features, you may choose to reference the specific project files that implement them.

-IMPORTANT: Remember to always include a screenshot of each individual feature!

 In this section I will run through the different features of the project, what their intended use is, and how they work.
 I will then go through some possible features that could be added, to improve the game and its site.
 Creating an even better experience for the user.